ejh243/BrainFANS/array/DNAm/preprocessing/README.md

 PREQUISITES:
 	* A config file with the file paths specific to their project
-	* Users require a folder named with their username in the DNAm/logFiles directory
 	* A file named sampleSheet.csv in the 0_metadata folder which lists the samples to process
 	* idats are in the 1_raw folder

 OUTPUT:
 	* html QC reports are located in 2_gds/QCmetrics
 	* text file summarising the QC metrics and filtering are located in 2_gds/QCmetrics
+	* log files are saved to logFiles in the data directory with the prefix `QCDNAdata`

 #### Data pre-processing